 4.Something to Help Them Relax

 Many dogs get anxious when their routine changes.
-If your pup has anxiety around new people, in new places, or when traveling in general, you’ll want to do everything you can to make them more comfortable.
-A calming voice and puppy cuddles work great for small bouts of anxiety, but sometimes your pup needs a little extra help.
+To ease your pup's anxiety in new situations or when traveling, prioritize their comfort and take necessary measures.
+While a calming voice and cuddles can help with small bouts of anxiety, sometimes your pup may need additional support.
 If you know your dog will be anxious during the trip, consider bringing some CBD supplements to help relieve their anxiety when they start to feel nervous or when they can’t seem to relax during a long car ride.

 Looking for a natural and safe way to relieve your dog’s travel anxiety?
 Check out these options from Dope Dog!